Oygron/SupCom_Import_Export_Blender/README.md

 Tested on Blender 2.71

 known bugs :
 Order of bones are not respected at export.
-Creates mess when importing animations.

 More informations at :